Program Dates &

 Typhoid - $70

-Visiting students: You should be able to use your federal financial aid to help defray the costs of this program.
-Please fax all consortium agreements to the attention of Daniela Ascarelli, Director Drexel Study Abroad at the following fax number: 215-895-6184.
+You should be able to use your federal financial aid to help defray the costs of this program.
+Please fax all consortium agreements to the attention of Daniela Ascarelli, the Drexel Study Abroad Director, at the following fax number: 215-895-6184.
 Check with your study abroad office to see if you can use your home school financial aid to help pay for the cost of this program.

-All students: If you are interested in seeking additional funding please take a look at our PDF on Scholarship & Funding Opportunities.
-Remember that scholarship deadlines may be much earlier than study abroad deadlines, so plan accordingly.
+If you are interested in seeking additional funding please take a look at our Scholarship & Funding Opportunities on Scholarship & Funding Opportunities.
+Remember that scholarship deadlines may be much earlier than study abroad deadlines, so plan accordingly

 |Dates / Deadlines:|